gintrator/Beaker/README.md

 This project is an experiment in building a small full-stack web service.
 This is mainly an attempt to figure out how something like Flask is implemented by duplicating some of its features.

 `server.py` contains a Server class.
 The server is called `pygi`, pronounced "piggy".
-It's a very simple web server based on the python `sockets` library.
+It's a simple web server based on the python `sockets` library.
 It includes functions to marshall HTTP requests to and from python dictionaries.

-Both Beaker and pygi implement the WSGI interface and servers and applications.
+Both Beaker and pygi implement the [WSGI](https://www.python.org/dev/peps/pep-0333/) interface.
 Beaker can be run on with any WSGI compliant server.
-[WSGI Specification](https://www.python.org/dev/peps/pep-0333/).

 ## Using Beaker